Contrast-Enhanced Gating in GRUs for Robust Low-Data Sequence Learning: Experiments

 \section{Experiments}

-We comprehensively analyse the effectiveness of SST compared to traditional functions (Sigmoid and TanH) on different tasks, such as sign language recognition, regression, gait classification and human activity recognition tasks.
-The simulation employed Python 3.7 on a desktop system featuring 32 GB RAM and an Intel Core i7 processor with a clock speed of 3.60 GHz.
-The operating system used was Windows 10 Pro (64-bit).
+We perform controlled comparisons between standard GRU and GRU-SST to isolate the effect of contrast-enhanced gating under low-data conditions.
+Models use identical architectures and training settings to ensure fair comparison.
+We comprehensively analyse the effectiveness of SST compared to traditional functions (sigmoid and tanh) on different tasks, such as sign language recognition, gait classification, and human activity recognition tasks, all of which involve temporal modelling of human motion signals commonly studied in computer vision and multimodal perception literature.